NACBS-Huntington Library Fellowship

 2022

-Hannah Kaemmer, Harvard University, for her research on “Expertise and Empire: Fortification Building and the English Board of Ordnance, 1660-1714.”
+Hannah Kaemmer (Harvard University) for her research on “Expertise and Empire: Fortification Building and the English Board of Ordnance, 1660-1714.”

 Hannah Kaemmer’s doctoral dissertation in the History and Theory of Architecture explores a centrally important, yet substantially under-studied dimension of British imperial activity – the building of fortifications – during the first decades in which the empire acquired truly global dimensions.
 The committee was impressed by both the originality of the work proposed, blending scholarship on architecture, knowledge-expertise, and state-building, and its ambitious geographic scope, spanning sites as varied and far-flung as London, Ireland, New York, Jamaica, Tangier and Newfoundland.
 This fellowship will enable Kaemmer to consult a wide range of materials unique to the Huntington’s manuscript collection, including the Ellesmere and Blathwayt papers, and rare copies of treatises on fortification contained in the print collections.